walkingriver/walkingriver.github.io/_posts/2020-04-13-watch-your-language.md

 published: true
 ---

-At the risk of offending some of my peers, I wish to make an observation.
+At the risk of offending some of my peers, I want to make an observation.
 As a group, we tend to be horrible at written communication.
 Software developers are some of the worst writers I have ever read.
 We make sloppy mistakes, both in spelling and in grammar.
 Whether you write technical articles for a living, blog posts for a hobby, or pull request comments, this article is an attempt to provide some simple guidance to improve your language and your writing.

 <!--more-->

 # Spelling
-First and foremost, use a spell checker.
+First, use a spell checker.
 In today's world, there is no excuse for spelling words incorrectly.
 However, if you are not careful, you can still use a correctly spelled word incorrectly.
 Below are some common mistakes I see often.

 ## Alright
 There is no such word, even though many spell checkers do not flag it.
 It is an informal form of `all right`.